Oblivious Median Slope Selection: A simple algorithm

 \subsection{Known oblivious building blocks}

-\paragraph{Sorting} In the ORAM model, an array $A$ of $n$ elements can be sorted by a comparison-based algorithm in optimal $\Th(n \log n)$ time \parencite{ajtai_on_1983,goodrich_randomized_2010,farach-colton_bucket_2020}.
-We refer to this building block as $\fun{Sort}(A)$.
+\paragraph{Sorting} In the ORAM model, $n$ elements can be sorted by a comparison-based algorithm in optimal $\Th(n \log n)$ time, e.\,g., using optimal sorting networks~\parencite{ajtai_on_1983}.
+We refer to this building block as $\fun{Sort}$.

 For the application in this paper we require a sorting algorithm which is fast in practice.
-To this end we can use \emph{bucket oblivious sort} \parencite{farach-colton_bucket_2020}: The algorithm works by performing an oblivious random permutation step with runtime $\Oh(n \log n)$, followed by a comparison-based sorting step (which is not necessarily oblivious).
-This leads to a total runtime of $\Oh(n \log n)$ when using an optimal comparison-based sorting algorithm.
-The random permutation ensures that the complete algorithm is oblivious, even if the sorting step is not (equal keys need to be handled separately).
-The permutation step in~\cite{farach-colton_bucket_2020} has a bounded failure probability, but since failure of the random permutation leaks nothing about the input this step can be repeated until it succeeds.
-This leads to an $\Oh(n \log n)$ runtime in expectation.
+To this end we can use \emph{bucket oblivious sort}~\parencite{farach-colton_bucket_2020}: The algorithm works by performing an oblivious random permutation step, followed by a comparison-based sorting step.
+The random permutation ensures that the complete algorithm is oblivious, even if the sorting step is not.

+Choosing suitable parameters ($Z \in \Th(\log n)$) we achieve a failure probability bounded by a constant~\parencite[Lemma~3.1]{farach-colton_bucket_2020}.
+Since failure of the random permutation leaks nothing about the input, we can repeat this step until it succeeds.
+Together with an optimal comparison-based sorting algorithm this results in an implementation for $\fun{Sort}$ that has an expected runtime of $\Oh(n \log n \log^2\log n)$ and is fast in practice.

 \paragraph{Merging} The building block $\fun{Merge}(A, B)$ takes two individually sorted arrays $A$ and $B$ and sorts the concatenation $A \concat B$.
 There is a lower bound of $\Om(n \log n)$ for merging in the indivisible oblivious RAM model.\footnote{ \textcite{lin_can_2018} prove a lower bound of $\Om(n \log n)$ for stable partition in the indivisible oblivious RAM model that also applies to merging.
-Due to~\cite{miltersen_asymptotic_1996} this bound applies even when restricting the input to arrays of (nearly) equal size.} \emph{Odd-even merge} \parencite{batcher_sorting_1968,knuth_sorting_1973} is an optimal merge algorithm (in the indivisible oblivious RAM model) with a good performance in practice.
+This bound applies even when restricting the input to arrays of (nearly) equal size~\parencite{miltersen_asymptotic_1996}.} \emph{Odd-even merge}~\parencite{batcher_sorting_1968,knuth_sorting_1973} is an optimal merge algorithm (in the indivisible oblivious RAM model) with a good performance in practice.